 Global Utility Trucks Market size is anticipated to witness healthy growth during 2023 to 2032, due to the extensive usage of service trucks in different industry verticals.
 These trucks are more competent and adequate as compared to conventional transport vehicles.
 They also have powerful engines and are suitable for rough terrain activities.

 Many companies in developing countries are increasing their investments in waste management, addressing the rising need for vehicles that facilitate efficient waste collection & separation, and in turn influencing the utility trucks market trends.
 The popularity of electric garbage trucks is thus growing rapidly among major end-users.
 For example, in July 2022, Daimler Truck announced its intention to start the production of its second electric model, called the eEconic, an inner-city waste disposal truck.
 Utility trucks are also being used to store construction equipment such as ladders and protect these tools from theft.

-In terms of segmentation by engine, the electric utility truck market is expected to register a strong revenue by 2027.
-This is a result of the introduction of advanced electric-powered vehicles to speed up the transition towards clean energy.
-For example, in March 2021, Con Edison and its partners, Posi-Plus and Lion Electric, announced the development of the first all-electric bucket truck in the U.S. The unique vehicle was designed to perform a full range of functions for the electric utilities in America including construction, repair and maintenance work.
+In terms of engine, utility trucks market share from the electric engine segment is expected to showcase significant growth through 2032.
+Advanced electric-powered vehicles are being introduced to speed up customers’ transition towards clean energy.
+For example, in March 2021, Con Edison, along with its partners, Lion Electric and Posi-Plus, announced plans to create the first all-electric bucket truck in the U.S. The vehicle was designed to perform a vast set of functions for the electric utilities in the country including construction, repair, and maintenance work.

 The above information has been provided for the following regions and countries: